Secure-Embedded-Systems/tt08-simon/docs/info.md

 ## How it works

 This is a bitserial implementation of the SIMON Block Cipher.
-SIMON is a 128-bit block cipher, see [The SIMON and SPECK families of Lightweight Block Ciphers](https://eprint.iacr.org/2013/404).
+SIMON is a 128-bit block cipher, see The SIMON and SPECK families of Lightweight Block Ciphers (https://eprint.iacr.org/2013/404).
 A bit-serial implementation exchanges throughput for area, thereby creating a compact cipher that is dominated by flip-flops and multiplexer cells.
 However, the overal design size becomes minimal.
-A detailed description of the bitserial implementation technique for SIMON is available in [SIMON Says, Break the Area Records for Symmetric Key Block Ciphers on FPGAs](https://eprint.iacr.org/2014/237) .
+A detailed description of the bitserial implementation technique for SIMON is available in SIMON Says, Break the Area Records for Symmetric Key Block Ciphers on FPGAs (https://eprint.iacr.org/2014/237) .

 The design uses a 3-bit input and a 2-bit output, in addition to clock and reset.